MicrosoftDocs/power-platform/power-platform/admin/admin-guide.md

 ## Consolidating admin centers - a work in progress

 We're working to consolidate the various admin centers you use to manage and monitor your environments.
-It's going to be messy for a while and we're sorry about that, but the payoff will be worth it!
+It's going to be messy for a while but the payoff will be worth it!
 Here's a look at the various admin centers and future plans.

 |Admin Center  |Common Tasks  |